aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 <h4>3.1.1.3 System apps</h4>

-Click the System label in the menu to reveal the System apps that come with every Aragon organization template by default.
+Click on the System text in the sidebar to reveal the System apps that come with every Aragon organization template by default.

 [![](images/user_guide/07/bella07_h7.png)](images/user_guide/07/bella07_h7.png)